 The book then turns to the relationship between Mariam and Laila.
 It’s hostile at first but then transforms into a beautiful friendship, one in which one of them makes the ultimate sacrifice in order to ensure that the other can experience freedom and happiness.
 Finally, the last 5% of the book contains a message the rest of the book was missing for me – a message of hope.

-On the positive side, the author really makes his homeland of Afghanistan come alive through his descriptions of the land, weather, food and people.
+On the positive side, the author of A Thousand Splendid Suns really makes his homeland of Afghanistan come alive through his descriptions of the land, weather, food and people.
 The history he covers about the different ruling regimes is both fascinating and sad, especially as it relates to women’s rights.
 Ironically, communist rule was far better for women than when the Taliban took over.
 Women went from being able to hold down professional jobs to suddenly having to wear burqas and needing a male escort whenever they left the house.
 And the devastation of places like Kabul was tragic.
 A peaceful city quickly became the scene of regular shelling, random gunfire and bands of violent rebels.
 Unfortunately, I typically think of places like Kabul as being bombed out, dangerous and strewn with rubble.
 It’s good to be reminded that Kabul was once a regular, peaceful city.

 The other positive take-away from this novel is the power of friendship between women.
 Once Mariam and Laila opened their hearts to each other, they became stronger and better able to endure the hardships in their lives.
 They each filled a hole in the other one’s life.
 Laila and her children, in particular, made Mariam’s life less awful and, perhaps, even occasionally joy-filled.